enkidevs/curriculum/linux/user-and-file-management/user-permissions/changing-file-permissions-with-chmod.md

 ---
 ## Quiz

-headline: how would you run the following script?
+headline: How do you run a script with elevated permissions?

 question: |
   Suppose you have a sh file named `script.sh`.